sophieforceno/shuttle-utils/README.md

 checklogs			Notify if system logs are greater than some size hostname-isup		Notify if host stops responding to pings hosts_check			Helper script to check if hosts are up (must be in same directory as the scripts that call it)
-					Used by: back2ntfs, checklogs, smartmon, smartmon_long, spaced ipnotif				Notify when dynamic IP changes (requires curl) reboot_notif		Notify when a reboot is requred smartmon			Push SMART diagnostic info about drives on remote hosts
+					Used by: back2ntfs, checklogs, smartmon, smartmon_long, spaced, sysmon ipnotif				Notify when dynamic IP changes (requires curl) reboot_notif		Notify when a reboot is requred smartmon			Push SMART diagnostic info about drives on remote hosts